ropensci/GSODR/README.md

 [_**clifro**_](https://CRAN.R-project.org/package=clifro) from [rOpenSci](https://docs.ropensci.org/clifro/) is a web portal to the New Zealand National Climate Database and provides public access (via subscription) to around 6,500 various climate stations (see <https://cliflo.niwa.co.nz/> for more information).
 Collating and manipulating data from CliFlo (hence clifro) and importing into R for further analysis, exploration and visualisation is now straightforward and coherent.
 The user is required to have an Internet connection, and a current CliFlo subscription (free) if data from stations, other than the public Reefton electronic weather station, is sought.

-[_**weatherData**_](https://CRAN.R-project.org/package=weatherData) provides a selection of functions to fetch weather data from Weather Underground and return it as a clean data frame.

 ## Notes

 ### WMO Resolution 40\.
 NOAA Policy